Joseph Schrembs

-Joseph Schrembs (March 12, 1866 – November 2, 1945) was a German-born prelate of the Roman Catholic Church.
+Joseph Schrembs (March 12, 1866 – November 2, 1945) was a German-born prelate of the Catholic Church.
 He served as an auxiliary bishop of the Diocese of Grand Rapids in Michigan for five months in 1911, as bishop of the Diocese of Toledo in Ohio from 1911 to 1921, and as bishop of the Diocese of Cleveland in Ohio from 1921 to 1945.

 Biography

 Early life and education

-Joseph Schrembs was born in Wutzlhofen in the Kingdom of Bavaria (present day Germany), on March 12, 1866.
+Joseph Schrembs was born in Wutzlhofen in the Kingdom of Bavaria (present day Germany) on March 12, 1866.
 He was one of sixteen children born to George and Mary (née Gäß) Schrembs.
 Joseph Schrembs received his early education in Regensburg.

 In 1877, Schrembs immigrated to the United States under the patronage of Bishop Rupert Seidenbusch.
 He enrolled at St. Vincent's College in Latrobe, Pennsylvania, where his older brother Rudesind had become a Benedictine monk.
 After completing his classical course at St. Vincent's at age sixteen, Joseph Schrembs taught at the parochial school of St. Martin's Parish until 1884.
 He was then accepted as a seminarian by Bishop Henry Richter of the Diocese of Grand Rapids in Michigan.
 Richter sent him to study philosophy and theology at the Grand Seminary of Montreal in Montreal, Quebec.
 Schrembs returned to Grand Rapids, Michigan, in March 1889.

 Ordination and ministry

-Schrembs was ordained to the priesthood for the Diocese of Grand Rapids by Bishop Richter on June 29, 1889.
+Schrembs was ordained to the priesthood for the Diocese of Grand Rapids by Bishop Richter in Grand Rapids on June 29, 1889.
 After his ordination, Schrembs was assigned as a curate at St. Mary's Parish in Saginaw, Michigan.
 In 1895, he was transferred to serve as pastor at St. Mary of the Assumption Parish in West Bay City, Michigan.
 Schrembs preached at St. Mary in both English and French.

 In 1900, Schrembs was appointed pastor of St. Mary's, a German language parish in Grand Rapids.
-While on a tour of Europe in 1902, Father Schrembs purchased a grotto of Our Lady of Lourdes, which he donated to the parish.
+While on a tour of Europe in 1902, Schrembs purchased a grotto of Our Lady of Lourdes, which he donated to the parish.

 In addition to his role as pastor, Schrembs was named vicar general of the diocese in 1903.
-During the 1905 flood of the Grand River, he used the school at St. Mary's as a disaster relief center.
+During the 1905 flood of the Grand River in southern Michigan, he used the school at St. Mary's as a disaster relief center.
 In 1905, Schrembs built a new convent for the sisters.
-In January 1906, he was raised to the rank of domestic prelate by Pope Pius X. After the 1906 San Francisco earthquake, Schrembs took up collections to aid the survivors.
+In January 1906, he was raised to the rank of domestic prelate by Pope Pius X. After the 1906 San Francisco earthquake, Schrembs took up collections to aid the survivors there.

 Auxiliary Bishop of Grand Rapids

-On January 8, 1911, Schrembs was appointed as an auxiliary bishop of the Diocese of Grand Rapids and titular bishop of Sophene by Pius X. He received his episcopal consecration on February 22, 1911 from Bishop Richter, with Bishops Camillus Maes and John Foley serving as co-consecrators.
+On January 8, 1911, Schrembs was appointed as an auxiliary bishop of Grand Rapids and titular bishop of Sophene by Pius X. He received his episcopal consecration at the Cathedral of Saint Andrew in Grand Rapids, Michigan, on February 22, 1911, from Bishop Richter, with Bishops Camillus Maes and John Foley serving as co-consecrators.